xingstar97/Harvard_CS109/cs109a_hw1_web.md

 - query a database
 - query a web API
 - scrape data from the web page

-### Web Scraping using Beautiful Soup and exploring using Pandas

 **2.1** Download the webpage of the "Top 100 Stars for 2017" (https://www.imdb.com/list/ls025814950/) into a `requests` object and name it `my_page`.
 Explain what the following attributes are: